TheCaduceus/tg-upload/README.md

 User can set as many variables as it want in any order and can temporary overwrite variable's value by passing the new value using its associated flag.

 ## 🕹️ How to use?
+For running python commands we can either use 'python' or 'py', in below examples we will use 'py'.

 <a name="htu-1"></a>